Confinement-engineered superconductor to correlated-insulator transition in a van der Waals monolayer

-We grow a sub-monolayer layer of NbSe$_2$ (Fig.~\ref{fig:fig2}a) on a highly-oriented pyrolytic graphite (HOPG) substrate.
-By adjusting the growth conditions (see Methods for details), we achieve a sample with a wide variety of island sizes and their relative separations.
+\textbf{Experimental superconducting-correlated transition.} We grow NbSe$_2$ (Fig.~\ref{fig:fig2}(a)) on a highly-oriented pyrolytic graphite (HOPG) substrate with a sub-monolayer coverage.
+By adjusting the growth conditions (see Supporting Information (SI) for details), we achieve a sample with a wide variety of island sizes and their relative separations.
 This creates an ideal platform to study the effects of quantum-confinement enhanced correlations.
-The island sizes vary between few hundred nm$^2$ to several tens of thousands of nm$^2$ (lateral sizes few tens of nm to several hundreds of nm).
-Fig.~\ref{fig:fig2}b shows an STM image of a representative area ($500\times500$ nm$^2$), where this size variation in individual monolayer islands is apparent.
-Each individual island has atomically sharp step edges and show the well-known $3\times3$ charge density wave modulation similar to extended monolayer NbSe$_2$ (Fig.~\ref{fig:fig2}c).
-We have characterized the electronic properties of each individual island by carrying out spatially resolved tunneling conductance (d$I$/d$V$) measurement (details in the Methods section).
-Typical examples of the d$I$/d$V$ spectra are shown in Figs.~\ref{fig:fig2}d and e.
-The spectra can be divided into two groups based qualitative differences.
-Islands having sizes 4200 nm$^2$ and above shows density of states consistent with BCS-like behaviour having particle-hole symmetric coherence peaks (Fig.~\ref{fig:fig2}d) indicating the presence of phase-coherent Cooper pairs.
-On the other hand, islands having sizes 2700 nm$^2$ and below have distinctive particle-hole asymmetric density of states (Figure~\ref{fig:fig2}e) with no coherence peaks.
-Such asymmetric differential conductance is typical of inelastic steps associated to correlated Coulomb excitations. \cite{Heinrich2004,Khajetoorians2010,Bryant2015} Furthermore, the magnitude of the energy gap in these islands monotonically increase with decreasing island size (Fig.~\ref{fig:fig2}f).\cite{Kouwenhoven2001,Ihn2009} This behaviour is consistent with the presence of a Coulomb gap in the small islands, where the repulsive Coulomb interaction dominates over phonon-mediated attractive interactions.
-On the other hand, the BCS-shaped superconducting gaps in the islands in Fig.~\ref{fig:fig2}d are independent of island size (Fig.~\ref{fig:fig2}f) as the electron-phonon coupling strength does not depend on the system size.
+The island sizes vary between a few hundreds of nm$^2$ to several tens of thousands of nm$^2$ (lateral sizes few tens of nm to several hundreds of nm, see SI for island size determination).
+Fig.~\ref{fig:fig2}(b) shows an STM image of a representative area ($500\times500$ nm$^2$), where this size variation of individual ML islands is apparent.
+Each individual island has atomically sharp edges and show the well-known $3\times3$ charge density wave (CDW) modulation similar to extended ML NbSe$_2$ (Fig.~\ref{fig:fig2}(c)).
+While the data shown in Fig.~\ref{fig:fig2}(c) was acquired on a NbSe$_2$ island with a lateral size of $\sim92$ nm (area 8400 nm$^2$), the CDW modulation persists down to islands sizes of $<500$ nm$^2$ (see SI).
+We characterize the electronic properties of each individual island by carrying out spatially resolved tunneling conductance (d$I$/d$V$) measurement (see Methods section for details).
+Typical examples of the d$I$/d$V$ spectra are shown in Figs.~\ref{fig:fig2}(d) and \ref{fig:fig2}(e).
+The spectra can be divided into two groups based on qualitative differences.
+Islands with sizes 4200 nm$^2$ and above show density of states consistent with BCS-like behaviour with particle-hole symmetric coherence peaks (Fig.~\ref{fig:fig2}(d)), which indicate a presence of phase-coherent Cooper pairs.
+On the other hand, islands with sizes 2700 nm$^2$ and below have distinctive particle-hole asymmetric density of states (Figure~\ref{fig:fig2}(e)) with no coherence peaks.
+This transition occurs at a size range several times larger than the coherence length of NbSe$_2$ ($\sim 7$ nm, see below).